 Make certain that you have all the required protective gear for sparring.
 If you already have gear, check to make certain that it all still fits.
 If it's worn out, get some new equipment.

-Getting ready for competition demands a commitment to improving with every training session.
-Coasting through haphazardly will only lead to an unsatisfactory result.
+Getting ready for competition demands a commitment to improving at each and every training session.
+Coasting through the motions haphazardly will only lead to an unsatisfactory result.
 Train your best to perform your best.
 Decide to be a success.

 MSMAP members began competing in both forms and sparring at the UC Open in 2007.
 Since then, we’ve won several gold, silver, and bronze medals.
-The UC Open is a well-run tournament with fun, exciting action for participants and their families.
+The UC Open is a step up into the big leagues.
+It’s a well-run tournament offering fun, exciting action for participants and their families.

 Read more: Other articles about MSMAP’s successful competition experiences.

 Go to: 2017 UC Open Taekwondo & Yongmudo Championships